michaeldye/seq-http/README.md

 ### Environment

 Below are a few leiningen (cf. http://leiningen.org/) commands used to work with the project.
-To set up a development environment in docker, see https://github.com/michaeldye/docker_seq.
+To deploy in a development environment in docker, see https://github.com/michaeldye/docker_seq.

 Starting the application: